FaazTechSolutions/Apps4xDocs-Docusaurus/my-website/docs/Studio/Studio.md

 # Studio

-The Studio in Apps4x is the main control center where you can build, manage, and configure your entire application.
-From creating menus to managing users, roles, and permissions—everything happens here.
+The Studio in Apps4x is the main control center where you can **build, manage, and configure** your entire application.
+From **creating menus to managing users, roles, and permissions**—everything happens here.
 You can also manage packages and access the App Store.

 ## Studio menus:

 **1. Home**

-  - Takes you back to the main dashboard or home screen.
+  - Takes you back to the main **dashboard or home screen**.

 **2. Package**